MYSTRANsolver/MYSTRAN_Resources/Developer_Docs/Actions_and_Bugs/Actions.md

 ELEMENTS
 1. For the elements that Harry is working on, get documentation (as best we can) as to what those formulations are.

+BUGS
+1. Look further into the "Bug_Issues.doc" file in this folder